 What is the Christian view of stem cell research?

-Stem cells are cells that can be induced to become any type of tissue.
-They are thought to be the Holy Grail for researchers who are trying to develop therapies for diseases and injuries.
+Stem cells can be induced to become nearly any type of tissue.
+Researchers, trying to develop therapies for diseases and injuries have deep interest in these cells.
 Christians need to understand the basics of stem cell research so they can make informed decisions.
 There are several ways to get stem cells.

 Fetal/Umbilical: Blood in umbilical cords also contains stem cells.
 These stem cells are not as coveted, as these stem cells can only replicate into a limited number of cells.